 Braces aren’t the only solution to help teeth get into and remain in their ideal alignment.
-In fact, with early intervention through retainers or other oral appliances, Dr. Dale can use more conservative treatment to help your child have confidence in their smile for the long term.
+In fact, without retainers or other orthodontic appliances, teeth would regress and require treatment again a few years later.
+Dr. Dale and Dr. Amy can use these conservative treatments to help your child have confidence in their smile for years to come.
 To learn more about how retainers and other orthodontic appliances can help you or your child get the straight results you want, keep reading below.
 Then, when you’re ready to get started, contact our team to schedule an appointment!

 Retainers/Orthodontic Appliances – Chicago, IL

 Why Choose Chicago Pediatric Dentistry & Orthodontics for Retainers/Orthodontic Appliances?